jadnohra/tag_export/README.md

 72 | A Treatise on the Analytical Dynamics of Particles and Rigid Bodies, With an Introduction To The Problem of Three Bodies | [whittaker], @whitt, .djvu, lagr:p215
-73 | A Unified Approach to Understanding Statistics | short, probability, frequentist, unif, survey, bayes, .pdf, too-diff 74 | A Unified Framework for Rigid Body Dynamics | mechanics, rigid-body, physics, simulation, paper, dynamics, .pdf 75 | A User's Guide to Measure Theoretic Probability | probability, author, disambig, survey, [pollard], measure, .pdf, history
-76 | A Volumetric Method for Building Complex Models from Range Images | surf-recon, .pdf 77 | A characterization of continuity revisited | continuity, charac, .pdf, connectedness 78 | A cognitive analysis of Cauchy's conceptions of function, continuity, limit and infinitesimal, with implications for teaching the calculus | [katz], nsa, understanding, .pdf
+73 | A Unified Approach to Understanding Statistics | short, probability, frequentist, unif, survey, bayes, .pdf, too-diff 74 | A Unified Framework for Rigid Body Dynamics | mechanics, rigid-body, physics, simulation, paper, dynamics, .pdf 75 | A User's Guide to Measure Theoretic Probability | probability, author, survey, [pollard], measure, .pdf, history 76 | A Volumetric Method for Building Complex Models from Range Images | surf-recon, .pdf 77 | A characterization of continuity revisited | continuity, charac, .pdf, connectedness 78 | A cognitive analysis of Cauchy's conceptions of function, continuity, limit and infinitesimal, with implications for teaching the calculus | [katz], nsa, understanding, .pdf